Schematic and netlist checks are performed to check schematic symbols, verify electrical characteristics, and analyze the netlist consistency.

 You can download Sierra Circuits’ preferred BOM template.

-The required information for bill of materials is:
+The required information for a bill of materials is:

 - Quantity per board